 As shown in Table IV.J.3-4, and based on existing enrollment and capacity data from LAUSD, impacts to LAUSD Schools would occur at Liechty Middle School and Belmont High School Zone of Choice.
 In considering projected future capacity data from LAUSD, 9th Street Elementary School, Liechty Middle School, and Belmont High School Zone of Choice would not have adequate capacity to accommodate the new students generated by the Project under projected future conditions.
 At 9th Street Elementary School, there would be a shortage of 21 seats (i.e., future excess capacity of 22 seats in addition to the Project-generated 43 students).
-At Liechty Middle School, there would be a shortage of 583 seats (i.e., the future shortage of 571 seats in addition to the Project-generated 12 students).
+At Liechty Middle School, there would be a shortage of 571 seats in addition to the Project-generated 12 students).
 At Belmont High School Zone of Choice, there would be a shortage of 72 seats (i.e., the future shortage of 47 seats in addition to the Project-generated shortage of 25 students).

 The number of Project-generated students that would actually attend the LAUSD schools serving the Project Site may be less than the students calculated since the analysis does not take into account options to allow Project-generated students to receive education elsewhere.
 Pursuant to Senate Bill 50, the Project Applicant would be required to pay development fees for schools to the LAUSD prior to the issuance of the Project's building permit.
 Pursuant to Government Code Section 65995, the payment of these fees is considered full and complete mitigation of Project-related school impacts.
-Therefore, payment of the applicable development school fees to the LAUSD would offset the potential impact of additional student enrollment at schools serving the Project Site.
+Therefore, payment of the applicable development at school serving the Project Site.
 With adherence to existing regulations, impacts on schools are less than significant.